LAS Academic Departments & Programs

 LAS is a highly interdisciplinary college that focuses on the intersection of theoretical knowledge and the application of that knowledge, and most LAS degree paths encourage the exploration of related fields, giving students the chance to benefit from a variety of courses and approaches to problem-solving.

-Anthropology is the study of humankind throughout space and time; as such, the field of anthropology brings together the humanities, social sciences, and natural sciences to explore the full range of diversity in the human past, human biology, and social life and practices.
+Anthropology is the study of humankind throughout space and time—it brings together the humanities, social sciences, and natural sciences to explore the full range of diversity in the human past, biology, and social life and practices.

 Chemistry & Biochemistry